yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl DLMF` - simplify expressions by the rules in DLMFData.

+* `#!wl DLMFAs` - simplify expressions by the rules in DLMFData with the specified conditions.

+* `#!wl DLMFAsTrue` - simplify expressions by the rules in DLMFData ignoring the conditions.

 * `#!wl DLMFRule` - return the rules in DLMFData.

 * `#!wl DLMFRuleShow` - show the rules without context marks in DLMFData.